mdneuzerling/woadveil/content/07-deities.md

 The nature of worship is such that certain affectations are given power through the influence they have over sapient minds.
 Runes carved into an altar, prayers sung in rhyme, or even blood-letting rituals in certain nations --- all of these can be used to channel belief into the divine realm.
 Some nations funnel resources into glorious temples with gilded altars in the belief that wealth empowers prayer.
 There is nothing inherently mystical about rituals and architecture, but they serve as focii for the mortal mind because they are believed to hold power.

 In order to receive such worship the gods must be seen as active.
-Deities prefer not to directly impose the full brunt of their will upon the world, for the mortal realm is fragile under the hands of divine power.
+Deities prefer not to directly impose the full brunt of their will upon the world, for the mortal realm is fragile under the hands of divine power, and divine presence can shatter the film between reality and [the Noetic Wasterealm](magic.html#the-noetic-wasterealm).
 But they do act through their churches and mortal followers, and can occasionally intervene in subtle, careful ways.
 Quo may guide the dice of a gambler, shifting reality ever so slightly, or The Chains That Bind may weaken the shackles of a convicted murderer so that he might escape the hangman's noose.

 Intervention is a delicate matter.
 The major deities maintain a careful balance of their opposing domains.
 Every answered prayer for healing tips the scales of life and death, and so The Cycle must impose a corresponding element of death upon the world.
 Thus, to beg the the gods to preserve the life of a loved one is to also plead for death for a stranger.